by Scott Mehl and Susan Flantzer

 Akihito and Michiko had two sons and one daughter:

 Akihito ascended the Chrysanthemum Throne on January 7, 1989, upon the death of his father Emperor Hirohito.
 His formal enthronement took place on November 12, 1990.
 During his reign, Emperor Akihito made an effort to bring the Imperial family closer to the Japanese people.
-Emperor Akihito and Empress Michiko made official visits to foreign countries and to all forty-seven Prefectures of Japan.
+Emperor Akihito and Empress Michiko made official visits to foreign countries and all forty-seven Prefectures of Japan.
 In response to the 2011 Tōhoku earthquake and tsunami and the Fukushima I nuclear crisis, Emperor Akihito made a historic televised speech urging the Japanese people not to give up hope and to help each other.

 Emperor Akihito has had several health issues.
 He underwent surgery for prostate cancer in 2003.
 In 2011, he was admitted to the hospital suffering from pneumonia.
 In February 2012, after having a coronary examination, the Emperor underwent successful heart bypass surgery.

 Emperor Akihito shares his father’s interest in marine biology.
-He is a published ichthyological researcher, has specialized in studies within the taxonomy of the family Gobiidae and has written papers for scholarly journals such as Gene and the Japanese Journal of Ichthyology.
+He is a published ichthyological researcher, has specialized in studies within the taxonomy of the family Gobiidae, and has written papers for scholarly journals such as Gene and the Japanese Journal of Ichthyology.

-In 2016, Emperor Akihito gave a televised speech emphasizing his advanced age and declining health which was interpreted as a desire to abdicate.
+In 2016, Emperor Akihito gave a televised speech emphasizing his advanced age and declining health that was interpreted as a desire to abdicate.
 On June 8, 2017, the National Diet, the Japanese legislature, passed a bill allowing Akihito to abdicate.
 On December 1, 2017, Japanese Prime Minister Shinzo Abe announced that Emperor Akihito would abdicate on April 30, 2019, in favor of his elder son Crown Prince Naruhito.
 The last abdication occurred 200 years ago when Emperor Kōkaku abdicated in 1817.

 The era of Emperor Akihito’s reign bears the name “Heisei” and according to custom, he will be renamed “Emperor Heisei” after his death.
 After Akihito abdicated on April 30, 2019, he was entitled Jōkō, an abbreviation of Daijō Tennō (Emperor Emeritus) and the new era Reiwa was established for his son and successor Emperor Naruhito.